realworldocaml/book/en/guided-tour.md

 Note that the same syntax is used both for constructing and for pattern matching on tuples.
-Another syntactic note: it's the commas, rather than the parens, that make a tuple.
+Another syntactic note: it's the commas, rather than the parentheses, that make a tuple.
 Thus, we can write:

 ```ocaml
 # let x,y = a_tuple;;